Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Introduction

 \section{Introduction}

 Numerous scientific problems and models exhibit multiscale properties, such as flow in heterogeneous porous media, the diffusion of pollutants in the atmosphere, turbulent transport in high Reynolds number flows, and so on.
 These models often involve significant variations in media properties, commonly referred to as high contrast.
 The presence of high contrast introduces stiffness to the system, which makes spatial and temporal discretization challenging for traditional numerical methods due to their high computational demands.
+Since it requires a small enough mesh size to capture multiscale features, and also a small enough time step to handle the stiffness arising from the high contrast.

 There have been many existing approaches in the literature to handle spatial multiscale problems, such as numerical homogenization (NH) \cite{reference1,reference2}, multiscale finite element methods (MsFEM) \cite{reference3,reference4,reference30}, generalized multiscale finite element methods (GMsFEM) \cite{reference5,reference6,reference7}, constraint energy minimizing GMsFEM (CEM-GMsFEM) \cite{reference8,reference9,reference25}, localized orthogonal decomposition (LOD) \cite{reference12,reference26} and nonlocal multi-continua method (NLMC) \cite{reference11,reference32,reference34}.
 Among which, CEM-GMsFEM is a multiscale finite element method used to effectively address multiscale problems with high-contrast parameters.
 It constructs multiscale basis functions by minimizing energy constraints, which can achieve contrast independent convergence rates.
 Based on CEM-GMsFEM, NLMC is proposed to construct local basis functions that automatically identify physical properties in each local region and provides non-local transmissibilities in the global formulation.